telerik/reporting-docs/getting-started/installation/security-best-practices.md

 # Security Best Practices

-The article discusses general and reporting-specific security practices, which we recommend to follow when embedding Telerik Reporting in your projects.
-While the advises may be regarded as necessary, they may not be sufficient to keep your applications secure.
+The article discusses general and reporting-specific security practices.
+While the recommendations may be necessary to keep your applications embedding Telerik Reporting secure, they may not be sufficient.
 The article should not be regarded as a complete and comprehensive security guidance.

 ## General Security Considerations